livepeer/studio/CONTRIBUTING.md

 ## FAQ

-### How can I run Livepeer.com on Windows?
+### How can I run Livepeer Studio on Windows?

-You need a unix shell to run Livepeer.com.
+You need a unix shell to run Livepeer Studio.
 You can get one on Windows by installing the Linux on Windows subsystem on Windows 10.
 You can find instructions [here](https://docs.microsoft.com/en-us/windows/wsl/install-win10).